NextCenturyCorporation/itm-evaluation-client/README.md

     * Typically, ADMs should use `/ta2/takeAction`.
 Sometimes scenario designers want the ADM to specify the *intent* to take an action, or want to interrupt an action before it happens.
 In these cases, some or all `Actions` returned by `get_available_actions` will have the `intent_action` property set to `True`.
 If you are selecting one of these actions, then call `/ta2/intendAction`.
     * The API for these calls is very similar.
 In both cases, they reject (via 400 error code) when there's a mismatch of action type (e.g., using `/ta2/takeAction` for an intent action and vice versa).
 Requests and responses have the same format.
     * The main difference is that when taking an action via `/ta2/takeAction`, ADMs can expect that their actions are reflected in the state (e.g., a supply is decremented after a correct treatment), whereas intending an action via `/ta2/intendAction` may not result in a change of state.
 Please note that in all cases, the state might appear completely different from prior to the taken/intended action, for example if the action transitions the scenario to the next narrative scene.
-17. What are Events and what are the semantics for interpreting them in the scene?
+17. What are Events and what are the semantics for interpreting them in the scene?<br>
     Events communicate information from the scenario to ADM.
 Each event has unstructured text and one of the following event types:
     * change: signifies a change in state from one known value to another.
       * source is the entity telling of the state change